Marin County Youth Commission (MCYC)

 Interested in Joining?

-The MCYC application cycle is currently closed until we start to recruit for the 25-26 cohort!
-We will start accepting applications in mid April.
+The MCYC application cycle is now open for the 25-26 cohort!
+Please visit the county website for more information and the link to the application.
 If you have any questions regarding getting involved until then, please contact the Program Manager, Laura Hay.